sled-rs/sled-rs.github.io/errors.md

 that involves nested `Result`s, which definitely makes the code look less cute, but for maintaining a real project, cute doesn't count for much compared to spending less time on bugs that could have been avoided.

+If you found this article to be useful, please consider [supporting my efforts efforts](https://github.com/sponsors/spacejam) to share knowledge and productionize cutting edge database research with implementations in Rust :)